Pro Bono Requirement

 A placement will satisfy the pro bono requirement if it meets these four criteria:

-- The work will be performed under the supervision of a licensed attorney
+2. The student will be performing the work under the supervision of a licensed attorney

-- The attorney is performing the work as a public service (government agencies or offices), in the public interest (legal services and other nonprofits), or as pro bono (law firms handling non-fee generating matters that the firm takes on a pro bono basis not expecting to receive payment for the services it provides)
+3. The attorney is performing the work as a public servant (government agencies), in the public interest (nonprofits), or as pro bono (private practitioner rendering legal services on a pro bono basis for which payment in neither sought nor expected)

-- The student will not receive payment or academic credit for the work
+4. The student will not receive payment or academic credit for the work performed.

 Students may accumulate their 30 hours over a period of months and from different organizations if they choose.